Overv/VulkanTutorial/en/08_Loading_models.md

 All that hard work is finally beginning to pay off with a demo like this!

+>As the model rotates you may notice that the rear (backside of the walls) looks a bit funny.
+This is normal and is simply because the model is not really designed to be viewed from that side.

 ## Vertex deduplication

 Unfortunately we're not really taking advantage of the index buffer yet.
 The